 Ooh… Don’t forget the ever-popular yoga pants on the list too, because who didn’t come across 5,000 terrible yoga pant stores last holiday season?

 Don’t get me wrong, yoga pants are a hot industry.
-People like comfort and ladies enjoy yoga pants.
+People like comfortable apparel and ladies enjoy yoga pants.

 If you are thinking about starting your own brand that sells Yoga pants and are going to be the next Lulu, then go for it.
 I’ll be here to help you every step of the way.

-But selling the exact same poor quality yoga pants that all those other people are trying to hustle?
+But selling the exact same poor quality and terrible designed yoga pants that all those other people are trying to hustle?
 Don’t waste your time.

 The kicker in the whole thing that really makes me laugh is that Oberlo not only gives you the product, but they give you the EXACT Facebook targeting that you should use with screenshots.